MEXICO CITY, TLAXCALA, TEOTIHUACAN AND TAXCO - NOVEMBER 3-11, or NOVEMBER 6-11 2019

 I love Mexico.
 It’s a vibrant, beautiful country filled with friendly people, a vivacious energy, amazing architecture, and delicious food.
 There’s a lot more to Mexico beyond the stereotypes.
 One of the world’s great civilizations, Mexico offers a tantalizing blend of Meso-american cultures, Spanish traditions and contemporary arts.
 Mexico offers photographers limitless opportunities to photograph the people, culture and cityscapes.

-THURSDAY - November 8, 2018 We will meet in Mexico City late in the day allowing people to travel.
-There will be three bus pickups at the airport.
+SUNDAY - NOVEMBER 3, 2019: We will meet in Mexico City late in the day allowing people to travel.
+There will be pickups at the airport.
 We will have orientation and introduce each other before heading out for a meal.

 Your Workshop Leaders